Chapter 4: Construction Details, Section 84: Markings

 Review existing field conditions.
 Consult with district traffic operations personnel if any changes appear to be necessary.

 Verify that Form CEM-3101, “Notice of Materials to Be Used,” includes striping tape, paint, thermoplastic material, and glass beads.
-All materials listed on Form CEM-3101 must be on the Authorized Material List for signing and delineation materials.
+All materials listed on Form CEM-3101 must be on the Authorized Materials List for signing and delineation materials.
 Refer to Section 6-202, “Responsibilities for Acceptance of Manufactured or Fabricated Materials and Products,” of this manual for additional information.

 Discuss the thermoplastic testing requirements at the preconstruction meeting.